George Crabtree: Career and research

-Crabtree was the Director of the Joint Center for Energy Storage Research (JCESR) at Argonne National Laboratory, and Director of the UIC Energy Initiative and Distinguished Professor of Physics, Electrical, and Mechanical Engineering at University of Illinois at Chicago.
+Crabtree was the director of the Joint Center for Energy Storage Research (JCESR) at Argonne National Laboratory, and director of the UIC Energy Initiative and distinguished professor of physics, electrical, and mechanical engineering at University of Illinois at Chicago.

-Most of Crabtree’s long scientific career had been spent at Argonne National Laboratory, which he joined as an undergraduate in 1964 then staff assistant in 1969 and then, upon receiving his Ph.D., was promoted to assistant physicist in the Materials Science Division in 1974.
+Most of Crabtree's long scientific career had been spent at Argonne National Laboratory, which he joined as an undergraduate in 1964 then staff assistant in 1969 and then, upon receiving his Ph.D., was promoted to assistant physicist in the materials science division in 1974.
 He was appointed an Argonne Distinguished Fellow in 1990.
-Subsequently, he assumed managerial roles for the Materials Science Division, where he served as Associate Director from 1993 to 2001, Director from 2001 to 2008, and then Associate Director again from 2008 to 2012.
+Subsequently, he assumed managerial roles for the Materials Science Division, where he served as associate director from 1993 to 2001, director from 2001 to 2008, and then associate director again from 2008 to 2012.

 In addition to his work at Argonne, Crabtree was a professor of physics at Northern Illinois University from 1990 to 2003 and had been a professor of physics at the University of Illinois at Chicago since 2010.
+He also served on the Advisory Board of Zeta Energy.

 Research

-During his time in the Materials Science Division, Crabtree’s central research focus was the electromagnetic properties of superconducting materials, in particular, their behavior in high magnetic fields.
+During his time in the Materials Science Division, Crabtree's central research focus was the electromagnetic properties of superconducting materials, in particular, their behavior in high magnetic fields.
 These fields are dominated by the presence and behavior of vortices, whirlpools of electrons circulating around tubes of magnetic flux.
 These vortices are of considerable practical significance since their statics and dynamics determine the maximum current that a given superconductor can carry without electrical resistance.
-Especially notable among Crabtree’s publications on the topic are his studies of a new state of vortex matter, the vortex liquid, that appears only in high-temperature superconductors.
+Especially notable among Crabtree's publications on the topic are his studies of a new state of vortex matter, the vortex liquid, that appears only in high-temperature superconductors.
 Crabtree was an early pioneer of research in high-temperature superconducting materials, first discovered in 1986, including studies of their crystal structures, thermodynamic properties, behavior in magnetic fields, and maximum resistance-less current.

 In a wide-ranging research career, Crabtree published more than 440 scientific papers on such topics as next-generation battery materials, sustainable energy, energy policy, materials science, nanoscale superconductors and magnets, and highly correlated electrons in metals.
 His most highly cited papers treat the hydrogen economy, solar energy, and high-temperature superconductivity.